f1337/f1337.github.io/scratchpad/we-code.md

 # Code Streaming

-i want a twitch-like experience, without verbal interruption from the peanut gallery. but private, wi
+i want a twitch-like experience, without verbal interruption from the peanut gallery. but private, without using twitch or any kind of cloud-hosted tool.

 chat comments are easier to ignore, and therefore less disruptive to me.